The quinarius denomination (Skip down to the reference works)

 Zschucke 14.11a (This coin) "1/2"

 The great majority of small fractions are from Trier.
 Zschucke lists 263 types from Trier, c.
 AD 290-321.
 His list includes some pieces that are not "VOTA" coins.
-The two sale-catalog references below have excellent representations.
+The two sale-catalog references for period 5 below have excellent representations.

 King, Cathy.
 Roman Quinarii from the Republic to Diocletian and the Tetrarchy.
 2007.
 Hardcover.
 436 pages and 37 plates of life-sized photos plus 18 plates of enlargements.